 CTS & University of Chicago Graduate Student Housing

 One of your many options for housing in the area around Chicago Theological Seminary is the University of Chicago’s Residential Services.
-For the convenience of our students, CTS has entered into an agreement with the University of Chicago, which affords CTS students the opportunity to reside in University of Chicago graduate residences.
+For the convenience of our students, CTS has entered into an agreement with the University of Chicago, which affords CTS students the opportunity to reside in University of Chicago graduate student housing.
 Through this agreement with the U of C, CTS students are considered for university housing alongside U of C students.
 Rental charges for those who choose this option are billed directly from CTS and paid to CTS.
-Apartments ranging from studio to 2 bedrooms are typically available.
+Apartments ranging from studio to 3 bedrooms are typically available.
 Individuals, families, and students wanting to share an apartment are welcome.
-A significant benefit to this housing is that it does not require the typical sizable deposits or fees of other apartments, only a $200 application fee.
-Students who wish to apply for university housing must do so through the Controller, Michele Carr,and not the University of Chicago Residential Service.
+A significant benefit to this housing is that it does not require the typical sizable security deposits or fees of other apartments, only a $200 application fee.
+Students who wish to apply for university housing must contact the Controller, Michele Carr, prior to submitting an application.

 Here are the steps CTS students should follow to apply for U of C housing:

-Review the apartments listed on the University of Chicago Residential Services website, http://rs.uchicago.edu, and click on the tab marked “Graduate Student Housing.”
-There you can find a list of properties with a comparison chart of all properties and details, including approximate rent ranges, for each individual property.
-If you have questions about the information provided, feel free to contact our Director of Community Life, Rev. Lisa Goods at lgoods@ctschicago.edu or 773.896.2424.
+Review the apartments listed on the University of Chicago Residential Services website, http://rs.uchicago.edu, by clicking on the “Your Properties” link in the upper right hand corner.
+There you can find a list of available properties including approximate rent ranges, for each individual property.
+If you have questions about the information provided, feel free to contact the Controller, Michele Carr at mcarr@ctschicago.edu or 773-896-2442.

-Download, print, and fill out the application, listing your housing preferences. * The application can be found at on the CTS website at (insert hyperlink).
-You can also get a hard copy from the Director of Community Life, Lisa Goods by fax, mail, or in person.
-Please do not fill out the online application on the University of Chicago website.
-(In order for CTS students to be eligible for housing, the applications need to come through the CTS Finance Office.)
-Where the application asks for your graduate school or department, write in “CTS”; you should do the same where it asks for a student ID#.

-*Note: The application does not ask for the address of the property you would prefer; instead, it asks for the qualities you are looking for in a property, i.e. # of bedrooms, pet-friendly, parking needs, etc. You are then matched to an apartment based on your stated preferences (see step #5) and availability.

-Return the application and $200 application fee to CTS.
-Although the application asks that the check be made out to the University of Chicago, please make the deposit check payable to Chicago Theological Seminary, NOT THE UNIVESITY OF CHICAGO.
+Approximately 60 days prior to your anticipated move in date, you should apply for your desired housing choice by clicking the “Apply Now” button below the property that you are interested in.
+If the property does not have an “Apply Now” button, there are not currently any units available at that particular property.
+Keep in mind that inventory is updated on a daily basis, In order to complete your application you will need to pay a $200 application fee.
+This fee is a requirement of the University of Chicago and cannot be waived.

+Immediately after submitting your online application, you must contact the Controller, Michele Carr at mcarr@ctschicago.edu or 773-896-2442 to let her know that you have submitted the application.
+The University of Chicago will not process your application until they receive confirmation from the Controller that you are or will be a student at Chicago Theological Seminary.
+Failure to notify the Controller in a timely manner will result in your application being denied.

-We will submit your application to the U of C. Once the university receives your application, you should receive a confirmation email from the University of Chicago Residential Services Office.
-Questions about the status of your application should be directed to housing@ctschicago.edu.
+Once the university receives your application you should receive a confirmation email from the University of Chicago Residential Services Office.
+Questions about the status of your application should be directed to residential@uchicago.edu.
+If your requested apartment is no longer available, CTS will work with the University of Chicago to find a suitable alternative for you.